EnricoMMalatesta/Dynamical_Potential/README.md

  - `ϵ`: precision tolerance for the solution of the equations;
  - `maxiters`: maximum number of Newton's updates;
  - `verb`: verbosity;
  - `nKrylov`: size of the Krylov base.
-Note that an higher value of `nKrylov` can increase memory consumption, but speed up Newton's convergence as the Newton's step is evaluated more precisely.
+Note that an higher value of `nKrylov` increases memory consumption, but it may speed up Newton's convergence as the Newton's step is evaluated more precisely.

 Note that the printed output `Δ` and `Δeq` represents respectively the maximum absolute value of the Newton's step update `d(op)` and of the vector of dynamical equations `F(op)`.
 A solution of the dynamical equations